legacysurvey/legacysurvey/pages/dr3/files.rst

 survey-dr3-Superset_DR12Q.fits
 ------------------------------
-HDU1 (the only HDU) contains Tractored DECaLS photometry catalog that is row-by-row-matched to the superset of all SDSS DR12 spectroscopically confirmed objects that were visually inspected as possible quasars (Paris et al. 2016, in preparation, see also `Paris et al. 2014`_) such that the photometric parameters in row "N" of decals-dr3-Superset_DR12Q.fits matches the spectroscopic parameters in row "N" of Superset_DR12Q.fits.
-The structure of the DECaLS photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR12 `data model for Superset_DR12Q.fits`_.
+HDU1 (the only HDU) contains Tractored survey photometry that is row-by-row-matched to the superset of all SDSS DR12 spectroscopically confirmed objects that were visually inspected as possible quasars (Paris et al. 2016, in preparation, see also `Paris et al. 2014`_) such that the photometric parameters in row "N" of survey-dr3-Superset_DR12Q.fits matches the spectroscopic parameters in row "N" of Superset_DR12Q.fits.
+The structure of the photometric catalog files is documented on the `catalogs page`_ and the spectroscopic file is documented in the SDSS DR12 `data model for Superset_DR12Q.fits`_.